claundy/claundy.github.io/_posts/sweet-treats/2023-02-14-lemon-posset.md

     5. Remove from heat and let the mixture cool for a minute or two.
     6. Add the lemon juice to the pan and whisk to combine.
     7. Divide between 6 ramekin dishes (or glass tumblers etc)
     8. Leave to cool then sprinkle with remaining zest.
-Cover with cling film and store in fridge for up to a week.
+Cover and store in fridge for up to a week.
 ---

-Twenty minutes on a Sunday for a week of puddings 👍
+Twenty minutes on a Sunday for a week of puddings straight from the fridge 👍

 Depending on your portion control, you could eek this out to 7 servings or so.
 I find the best way is to use some kitchen scales and weigh out about 80g per serving.